tidymass/metid/README.md

 ## Usage

-Please see the [Get started](https://tidymass.github.io/metid/articles/metid.html) page to get the instruction of `metid`.
+Please see the [Help document](https://tidymass.github.io/metid/articles/metid_introduction.html) page to get the instruction of `metid`.

 ## Need help?